DanielhCarranza/ml-production-template/README.md

-# Machine Learning Production Template
+# ML Production Template
-This is codebase template to deploy Machine Learning into Production.
-Use it as a startting point for every ML project that you intended to deploy to the real world.
+This is codebase template is as a starting point for every Machine Learning project that you intended to deploy into Production.

-This codebase is strongly base on [Full Stack Deep Learning Course](https://course.fullstackdeeplearning.com/)
+This codebase is base on [Full Stack Deep Learning Course](https://course.fullstackdeeplearning.com/).

+## Codebase

 **`notebooks`:** **Explore and visualize your data**